reazen/relude/docs/typeclasses/Show.md

 ## More advanced instances

-Its easy to implement `SHOW` for primitive types like `int` and `string`, but how do we implement it for types like `option('a)` or `Belt.Result.t('a, 'e)`?
+Its easy to implement `SHOW` for primitive types like `int` and `string`, but how do we implement it for types like `option('a)` or `result('a, 'e)`?
 The answer is to use [module functors](https://v1.realworldocaml.org/v1/en/html/functors.html) - to construct typeclasses from other typeclasses.
 Note: this usage of the term `functor` here is different than the `FUNCTOR` typeclass/module type which we will be talking about below - `module functor` is just what OCaml calls its ability to define modules which can be constructed from other modules.

 TODO: Option/Result example of show